npcole/npyscreen/docs/source/form-objects.rst

         Called when the cancel button is pressed.
 Setting the attribute `.editing` to True in this method will abort editing the form.

+.. py:class:: ActionFormV2

+   New in Version 4.3.0.
+This version of ActionForm behaves similarly to ActionForm above, but the code is much cleaner.
+It should be much easier to subclass.
+Eventually, this version may entirely replace ActionForm.

 .. py:class:: ActionPopup

     A smaller version of the ActionForm.